0x3333/UGUI/README.md

 ## µGUI Requirements
 µGUI is platform-independent, so there is no need to use a certain embedded system.
-In order to use µGUI, only two requirements are necessary:
+In order to use µGUI, only 3 requirements are necessary:
 * a C-function which is able to control pixels of the target display.
+* a C-function which is able to flush the framebuffer to the target display(See `CHANGES.md`).
 * integer types for the target platform have to be adjusted in ugui_config.h.

+## Modifications in this Fork

+See `CHANGES.md`.